hapax/hapax.github.io/assets/chandra.md

 non-interacting electrons on a circle.
 Even when the gas is at zero temperature, the Pauli exclusion principle creates an effective repulsion called *degeneracy pressure*.
-If we stable three circles together, we get a simple but accurate model of degeneracy pressure in stellar cores.
+Stapling three circles together, we get a simple but accurate model of degeneracy pressure in stellar cores.
 The Chandraskhar limit is the point that gravity beats degeneracy pressure.
 As a bonus, we also find the relation between white dwarf mass and